bryan-at-looker/embed-sdk-sko-markdown/section6.md

       </div>
 ```

-Within the <script> tag at the bottom of the page, insert this after the new function to handle the dropdown clicks
+Within the script tag at the bottom of the page, insert this after the new function to handle the dropdown clicks:

 ```js
     $('#select-dashboard')